 "You can chat about grapes and grape-growing with local winemakers, who are often the ones pouring the wines in relaxed, unpretentious tasting rooms."

 On the county’s west side, Anderson Valley, cooled by ocean fog, produces sublime Pinot Noir, Chardonnay, and Gewürztraminer, while warmer Redwood Valley showcases hearty reds, especially Zinfandel.
 Further inland, take in the wide vistas from country roads winding through sunny Lake County, known for impressive Cabernet Sauvignon and Sauvignon Blanc.
 Clear Lake, the state’s largest freshwater lake wholly within the state, makes for a striking backdrop as you drive through the vineyards.

 For a bonanza of award-winning Mendocino County wines, head inland on Highway 128.
-In the vineyards surrounding tiny Philo, have your pick of varietals: Gewürztraminer at Handley Cellars or Navarro Vineyards, sip Pinot Noir at Husch.
-Be sure to stop at charming Mosswood Market in Boonville to pick up local cheeses and other artisanal foods for a picnic to go with your bottles.
+In the vineyards surrounding tiny Philo, have your pick of varietals: Gewürztraminer at Handley Cellars or Navarro Vineyards, or Pinot Noir at Husch.
+Be sure to stop at charming Boonville General Store in Boonville to pick up local cheeses and other artisanal foods for a picnic to go with your bottles.